Sustainable Agriculture Farming:

-Read: Disease Management In Plants.
+Read this: Disease Management In Plants.

 Crop rotation in Sustainable Agriculture

 Within the mixed farm setting, crop rotation takes place as the second principle of organic agriculture.
-Besides, the classical rotation involving one crop per field per season, intercropping, mixed cropping and undersowing are other options to optimize interactions.
-In addition to plant functions, other important advantages such as weed suppression, reduction in soil-borne insect pests and diseases, complimentary in nutrient demand, nutrient catching and soil covering can be mentioned.
+Besides, the classical rotation involving one crop per field per season, intercropping, mixed cropping, and undersowing are other options to optimize interactions.
+In addition to plant functions, other important advantages such as weed suppression, reduction in soil-borne insect pests and diseases, complimentary in nutrient demand, nutrient catching, and soil covering can be mentioned.

 The green manure crops when applied improve the physical and chemical properties of the soil.
 Green manures also increase the fertilizer use efficiency of crops when applied in combination with inorganic fertilizers.
 Among the green manure crops, special attention is being given to Sesbania rostrata, which bears stem nodules in addition to the root nodules.